Two Republican U.S. Senators Introduce Antitrust Bill | ExBulletin

 Two Republican U.S. Senators Introduce Antitrust Bill

-WASHINGTON (Reuters) – Republican Senators Mike Lee and Chuck Grassley on Tuesday introduced a bill that would transfer all antitrust enforcement to the Department of Justice, depriving the Federal Trade Commission and Federal Communications Commission of antitrust authority Lees’ office said on Monday.
+Republican Senators Mike Lee and Chuck Grassley introduced a bill that would transfer all antitrust enforcement to the Department of Justice, depriving the Federal Trade Commission and Federal Communications Commission of antitrust authority, the office said Monday. by Lee.

 The Department of Justice’s Antitrust Division and the FTC currently share the work of enforcing antitrust laws, with the FCC intervening on telecommunications agreements.

 There is no complementary legislation in the Democratic-led US House of Representatives.
-Democrats control the equally divided Senate due to the decisive vote of Vice President Kamala Harris.
+Democrats control the equally divided Senate due to Vice President Kamala Harris’ decisive vote.

-The measure, introduced by Grassley, the top Republican on the Senate Judiciary Committee, and Lee, the top Republican on the antitrust panel of the committees, would also ban any merger that results in a market share of over 66%, at unless it is necessary to avoid serious damage. to the US economy, according to one summary.
+The measure, introduced by Grassley, the top Republican on the Senate Judiciary Committee, and Lee, the top Republican on the commission’s antitrust panel, would also ban any mergers that would result in a market share of more than 66%, in unless it is necessary to prevent “serious damage” to the US economy, according to one summary.

 The bill would increase the budget for the Department of Justice’s antitrust division to $ 600 million.
 That’s significantly higher than the Biden administration’s proposal for the next fiscal year that would give the FTC $ 389.8 million and the antitrust division $ 201 million.